Canon 77D versus Canon T6i

 |Canon T5i (⇒ lft | rgt)||APS-C||17.9||5184||3456||1080/30p||21.7||11.2||681||61|

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 77D and the T6i are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
-The following table reports on some other key feature differences and similarities of the Canon 77D, the Canon T6i, and comparable cameras.
+The table below summarizes some of the other core capabilities of the Canon 77D and Canon T6i in connection with corresponding information for a sample of similar cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon 77D (⇒ rgt)||optical||YES||3.0||1040||swivel||YES||4000||6.0||12||no|